jlt717/meet/README.md

 ## Feature 2: Show/hide an event's details
 ### User Story: As a user, I would like to be able to reveal and hide event details so that I can find events that are the most applicable to me.
 ### Scenario 1: An event element is collapsed by default
-Given the user has slected a location to search for events, when the list of local events for that location loads then the event elements will collapse.
+Given the user has selected a location to search for events, when the list of local events for that location loads then the event elements will collapse.
 ### Scenario 2: User can expand an event to see its details
 Given the list of events has loaded, when the user clicks on "show details" then the event element will expand to show more details about the event.
 ### Scenario 3: User can collapse an event to hide its details